microsoft/winget-cli/doc/windows-package-manager-release-roadmap.md

 ## Overview

-This document outlines our aspirational roadmap to deliver Windows Package Manager v1.1.
+This document outlines our aspirational roadmap to deliver next release ofWindows Package Manager.
 We anticipate substantial feedback from the community, and as such, this plan is subject to change.

 ## Milestones